Political violence in the United States: 2020–present

-There were about 300 acts of political violence in the United States from the January 6 attack to the 2024 election.
+There were about 300 acts of political violence in the United States, from the January 6 attack to the 2024 election.
 According to the research, that was the largest surge since the 1970s.
 Political violence during the 2024 election was also at its highest since the 1970s, and most recent violence came from right-wing assailants.

 A pipe bomb was placed near the DNC building during the January 6 attacks.
 Vice President Kamala Harris was driven 20 feet near one of them.

 As of 2023, political violence comes "overwhelmingly from the right", according to the Global Terrorism Database, FBI statistics, and other research.
 The Anti-Defamation League found that all of the 61 political killings in the U.S. from 2022 through 2024 were committed by right-wing extremists.
-A Princeton University study reported that the number of cases involving harassment and threats against local public officials had increased 74% in 2024 compared with 2022, totalling 600 cases.
-Serious threats against federal judges doubled from 2021 to 2023 according to the U.S. Marshals Service.
+A Princeton University study reported that the number of cases involving harassment and threats against local public officials had increased 74% in 2024 compared with 2022, totaling 600 cases.
+Serious threats against federal judges doubled from 2021 to 2023, according to the U.S. Marshals Service.

-In one notable event, then-Republican presumptive nominee and former president Donald Trump was shot during a rally in Butler, Pennsylvania, in July 2024.
+In one notable event, then Republican presumptive nominee and former president Donald Trump was shot during a rally in Butler, Pennsylvania, in July 2024.
 The bullet narrowly missed his temple, hitting his ear before killing an audience member behind Trump and injuring two others.
 Later that year, there was a second attempt on Trump's life in Florida.

-The early 2020s saw a plot to kidnap the Democratic governor of Michigan, Gretchen Whitmer, in October 2020, the January 6 Capitol attack in 2021, the hammer attack on Democratic Representative Nancy Pelosi's husband Paul Pelosi in 2022, and the attempted assassination of conservative Supreme Court justice Brett Kavanaugh in 2022 due to his position on the overturning of Roe v.
+The early 2020s saw protesters cleared in D.C., a plot to kidnap the Democratic governor of Michigan, Gretchen Whitmer, in October 2020, the January 6 Capitol attack in 2021, the hammer attack on Democratic Representative Nancy Pelosi's husband Paul Pelosi in 2022, and the attempted assassination of conservative Supreme Court justice Brett Kavanaugh in 2022 due to his position on the overturning of Roe v.
 Wade.
 In December 2024, UnitedHealthcare CEO Brian Thompson was killed in an allegedly politically motivated attack.
 In 2024, a pro-Israeli group attacked protesters at UCLA.
+In January 2025, several Minnesota legislators and their families were killed or had attempts on their lives.
+In September 2025, right-wing political activist Charlie Kirk was assassinated during a public debate in Orem, Utah.
+Following this, historian Mark K. Updegrove warned that political violence and rhetoric in the 2020s mirrored that of the 1960s.

+In April 2026, a Kimberly-Clark warehouse was set on fire.
+The arson was reportedly committed over labor grievances and pay grievances, in reportedly an anti-capitalist sentiment.
+No deaths or injuries have been documented, but the property damage is estimated at $600 million, and the warehouse was considered a total loss.